 As a residential college, Cornell requires students to live in campus housing.
 Students who believe that they meet one or more of the exceptions to the residence requirement can refer to the off-campus approval information.

-In addition to the process that allows for students who meet an approved exception to the residence requirement, each year the Dean of Students allows a portion of the senior class to live off campus through participation in a lottery.
+In addition to the process that allows for students who meet an approved exception to the residence requirement, the Dean of Students may authorize a small portion of the senior class to live off campus through participation in a lottery.
 This number depends on a variety of factors including students permitted to live off campus for the reasons listed above, students participating in off-campus studies, and projected enrollment for the next academic year.
+Because of these reasons, the final decision on whether an off-campus lottery will be held will not be made until the start of Block 4 each year.

 Dates and times for the off-campus lottery